erisjacey/blog/posts/travel/japan-2023/onward-to-shiga-kogen.md

 It was time to head to what I had been looking forward to most in the trip.
 For me personally, I tried skiing exactly a year ago and found it to be one of the most enjoyable things to do in a winter trip, probably because of a combination of the thrill and the spectacle of speeding down snow-capped winter landscapes.

 [*Shiga Kogen Mountain Resort*](https://shigakogen-ski.or.jp/english/) is the largest combined ski area in Japan, boasting a group of 18 ski resorts joined together.
 It consists of several areas, which alone could already take a whole day to explore.
-We had strategically planned this as our next destination as it was only 30 min away from Yudanaka Station by bus.
+We had strategically planned this as our next destination as it was only 30 min away from Yudanaka Onsen by bus.

 # Breakfast: Ryokan

-We got to enjoy our last meal at the ryokan with another sumptuous breakfast.
-Unfortunately, Megan had feeling pretty unwell as our ryokan admittedly did not have adequate heating to combat the biting cold, so I went for breakfast by myself.
+We had the opportunity to enjoy our last meal at the ryokan with another sumptuous breakfast.
+Unfortunately, Megan had been feeling pretty unwell as our ryokan admittedly did not have adequate heating to combat the biting cold, so I went for breakfast by myself.
 I ended up (read: attempted) eating both our portions as I didn't want to waste food, so to say I was satisfied was very much an overstatement.

 ![breakfast](/images/posts/travel/japan-2023/onward-to-shiga-kogen/breakfast.jpg)